 Here is another example of when an elder exploitation injunction would be useful:

 Dad, age 80, is single and living alone.
 He meets a woman in her 50's in the grocery store parking lot.
 They quickly develop a relationship and she moves in with him.
 Dad's children live out of town and they are not aware that all of this is happening.
 Dad even names his "girlfriend" as his power of attorney.
-His "girlfriend" uses the power of attorney to start making "loans" to her and her son, buying them both cars and making lots of gifts.
+His "girlfriend" uses the power of attorney to start making "loans" to her and her son, buying them both cars and making gifts.

 In this situation, an elder injunction could provide an emergency court order that keeps his girlfriend, and her son, away from Dad while the authorities investigate how much money was taken, and even if criminal charges should be made.